Eduardo80rp/datasciencecoursera/HelloWorld.md

 output: html_document

 # This is a Markdown file
-# The first of many
+# The firs of many

 ---